tarantool/doc/doc/reference/reference_lua/box_null.rst

                              Constant `box.NULL`
 -------------------------------------------------------------------------------

-There are some major problems with using a Lua **nil** value in tuples.
+There are some major problems with using a Lua **nil** value in tables.
-For example: you can't correctly assess length of sparse array (an array with nullable values set to NULL) in case of using Lua **nil** value.
+For example: you can't correctly assess length of a table that is not a sequence.

 **Example:**